minerllabs/baselines/README.md

 This quick-start kit provides all of the resources needed to be successful in the MineRL Diamond Challenge.

-* **Submission, competition updates, and leaderboards** are available via the competition homepage: `https://www.aicrowd.com/challenges/neurips-2019-minerl-competition` note - submissions are not yet open
+* **Submission, competition updates, and leaderboards** are available via the [competition homepage](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition)
+  > note that submissions and leaderboards are availabe yet
-* **Questions** about getting started or rules of the competition should be directed to the competition forum: `https://discourse.aicrowd.com/c/neurips-2019-minerl-competition`
+* **Questions** about getting started or rules of the competition should be directed to the [competition forum](https://discourse.aicrowd.com/c/neurips-2019-minerl-competition) or [discord server](https://discordapp.com/api/guilds/565639094860775436/widget.json)
-* **Technical issues** related to this quick-start kit or python package should be submitted through the GitHub pages: `https://github.com/minerllabs/quick_start/issues` and `https://github.com/minerllabs/minerl/issues` respectively
+* **Technical issues** related to the code should be submitted through the [MineRL GitHub page](https://github.com/minerllabs/minerl/issues) This repo may not be monitored!

 ## Environment